fect – User Manual

 Why the Merge?

-I have decided to merge the two packages, gsynth and fect, as gsynth is fundamentally a counterfactual estimator.
+I have decided to merge the two packages, gsynth and fect, as gsynth is fundamentally a counterfactual estimator based on ife.
 The two packages increasingly share similar code modules and features, including core algorithms (the ife and mc methods in both packages are essentially identical), tuning methods, and visualization tools.
 This merge will greatly simplify package maintenance moving forward.

 Moving forward, I will discontinue maintaining gsynth and focus on adding more functionalities to fect.